Connor Joe Preview, Player Props: Pirates vs. Twins

-Connor Joe -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Minnesota Twins, with Sonny Gray on the mound, on August 19 at 7:10 PM ET.
+Connor Joe -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Minnesota Twins, with Dallas Keuchel on the mound, on August 20 at 2:10 PM ET.

+He had a hitless showing in his previous game (0-for-3) against the Twins.

 Connor Joe Game Info & Props vs. the Twins